Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 3. Input single or multiple URLs and press Enter twice.
 4. Done.

-Note: If ffmpeg is not valid.
-Spesify the ffmpeg.exe path. (.../ffmpeg/bin/ffmpeg.exe) ffmpeg is included in package.

-# At once:

-Just seperates the downloads to different threads and downloads them at once.
-Might slow down your connection.

-# By order:

-As mentioned in the name, downloads the files by order.
-Use depending your demands

 # Known Issues
 Working for shorts but not for playlist videos propably.
 I didn't test it too much.
 Seems like its working well.
 If you experience stutters on video, use different player.